Overview

 Score targets

-Improvement metric: wrong count on Pass 3 autopsy trending down for the same trap types — not raw percentage alone.
+For Cambridge Cambridge mark scheme, improvement metric: wrong count on Pass 3 autopsy trending down for the same trap types — not raw percentage alone.

 Summary